mettyw/MaterialColorSimulator/README.md

   * Use <em>Components</em> tab to preview color theme on components
   * Click on UI component to make corresponding color swatch flash
   * Use <em>Export</em> tab to obtain android colors.xml and themes.xml file content
+  * Use <em>Import</em> tab to load a theme from android colors.xml and themes.xml file content

 ## How does it work?